 - Lavender with tea tree: Relax and disinfect bathrooms with this powerful combo.

 - Lavender and orange: Lift your spirits and cut through grease and grime.

 - Lavender and peppermint: Get pepped up for cleaning with this pleasant scent.

 - Lemon: Brighten your mood and tackle tough cleaning.

-Other essential oils to try include basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary and thyme.
+Other essential oils to try to include are basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary and thyme.

-Caution: Use essential oils safely.
-If you get essential oil in your eyes, flush with water for 10 to 15 minutes.
+Use essential oils safely.
+If you get any essential oil in your eyes, flush with water for 10 to 15 minutes.
 Consult a doctor if irritation persists.
-If you get essential oils on your skin, wash with soapy warm water.
+If you get essential oils on your skin, wash with warm soapy water.
 The exception is lavender, which doesn't harm the skin; it is often used directly on the skin to treat burns and insect bites.